mumbleskates/bilrost/README.md

   encountered an error.
 With this disabled errors are more opaque, but may be smaller and faster.
 * "forbid-unsafe": configures out every usage of `unsafe` in the crate for increased levels of safety paranoia at the cost of some performance.
+This feature also enables the `#[forbid(unsafe_code)]` compiler directive for the entire crate.
 * "auto-optimize" (default): makes some automatic choices about some performance-related implementation details.
 The related features can be useful controls for profiling and experimentation, and are documented in